mharizanov/ESP8266_Relay_Board/README.md

 - Add manual override mode to thermostat, if setpoint is adjusted while in scheduled mode, go into override mode; setpoint will reset to the next schedule temperature when it comes around
 - Add syslog logging feature for thermostat events
 - Termostat Zone name configurable and thermostat.html page title reflects zone name (useful for multiple thermostats)
+- Able to download thermostat schedule in JSON format, and upload one day at a time